-- League of Legends' Ahri the Nine-tailed fox is based on the Korean Gumiho.
+- League of Legends' champion Ahri the Nine-Tailed fox is based on the Korean Gumiho.
 Her dance animations and alternate-skins reflect this.

 - Played with in Shin Megami Tensei if....
 The boss of the World of Greed is one of these, but whose power is directly tied to the traveler's own greed - Suspicious Videogame Generosity will provide a massive trove of treasure just before you reach him.
 Ignore the treasure and go straight to him, and he will be nothing but a pathetic fox that can be easily kicked into oblivion.
 Take all of the treasure and you will be facing a titanic Eldritch Abomination of fog.

 - If Luigi grabs the leaf in Super Mario 3D Land, he now turns into a kitsune, instead of a tanooki.

 - In Super Mario Fusion Revival, Peach can acquire a Kitsune Suit as an equivalent to Mario's Tanooki Suit.

 - A nine-tailed kitsune is featured as the Big Bad of Otogi 2: Immortal Warriors.
 What's notable about this is that one of the main characters is based on Abe no Seimei (see above), and it seems like the two switched genders: The Kyūbi is now a male, while Seimei is a female, and they're not related.

 - In The Night Of The Rabbit Kitsune is one of the characters that you encounter during your travels.
 You meet her in several forms: a fox, a statue, a woman and a girl.